slazav/addphoto/Readme.md

 *  `init_img_mask=s`   -- init mode: regular expression for finding filenames with images.
                           Default: `(.jpe?g$)|(.png$)|(.tiff?$)|(.gif)$`

 Dump mode.
-Read a file and dump different information.
+Read a file and print different information.
 This could be useful for collecting meta information from texts (if it is defined with `\def` command), or for debugging.